 Long/Buy option (Calls & Puts) positions

 - There will be a physical delivery margin charged for all In-the-money(ITM) long options.
-This will be twice the exchange mandated SPAN + Exposure margin charged for the respective futures contract for the same expiry.
+This will be 50% of the contract value.

 - Exchanges have defined Close to money (CTM) contracts which are a subset of ‘in the money (ITM)’ or contracts that expire with some intrinsic value.